Help with international payments

 The recipient’s name and address:

-Avoid returns of payment orders.
-It is important that the beneficiary’s name and address are entered fully and accurately.
-If necessary, use the first line of the address for the rest of the name.
-The first two lines of the address field are compulsory.
+Avoid return of payment requests.
+It’s important that the recipient’s name and address are entered fully and correctly.
+You may need to use the first address line for the rest of the name.
+The first two address lines are compulsory

 User’s IBAN and account number: